griver/Q-RAG/README.md

 # Multi-Step Retrieval via Reinforcement Learning

 ## Training
-To train Contriever Embedder with PQN on Babilong see `train_babi_pqn.py`.
+To train Contriever Embedder with Q-RAG on Babilong see `train_pqn.py`.
 To modify hyperparameters either use yaml configs or CLI.

 #### Configs